-Diets around the world have varied greatly by location and date.
+Our dietary preferences have changed greatly in the past few decades, including a marked rise in meat consumption and the use of vegetable oils.
 This donut chart visualization lets you explore different countries during different time periods to see exactly what people were eating.

 As you browse through the data visualizations above, you likely wonder about the tools used to create each.
 Luckily, there are myriad tools in the modern age that can be used to create visualizations like the ones you see above.
 But the perfect tool for you will depend on what type of visualization you’d like to create.

 Choose the right tool and data points, and you’re likely to end up with an effective and interactive data visualization.
 Choose the wrong tool and data points, and you may end up among the bad data visualization examples.
 Here’s recommendations on different data visualization tools:

 Data visualization is one of the best, most effective ways to build your ideas or research into a powerful image that resonates with a target audience.
 Visualizations are helpful in academia and in journalism, but they can be just as powerful for startups and other companies that need to get their messages across quickly and clearly.

 Are you interested in testing Maptive for your map-based data visualizations?
 Start a free trial and explore what you could do with data visualization.